Tet is the traditional lunar new year in Vietnam, falling in late January or early February every year.

 Tết – the traditional Vietnamese lunar new year is the mark to begin the series of festival organizing along with the country.

 The people will live in the vital tradition of the community and show respect together when all people living far away want to come back to their hometowns.

-Everyone opens parties, games, and exciting together.
+Everyone opens parties, Vietnamese games, and exciting chats together.
 All of these activities help people relax, reduce stress after working hard for a year.

 Also, it is time to wish the gods and deities give a fortune, good lucks, happiness, and prosperity.

-Tet is also the time of family reunion.
-Also, all members can stand in front of the ancestor altar to show respect to the previous generations and can live gain on the homeland.
+Tet, one of the official holidays in Vietnam, is also the time of family reunion.
+All members can stand in front of the ancestor altar to show respect to the previous generations and can live gain on the homeland.

-The traditional Vietnam lunar new year is the festival of living people and their ancestors, creating a unique meeting of different generations.
+The traditional lunar new year in Vietnam is the festival of living people and their ancestors, creating a unique meeting of different generations.